lancerkind/virtual-lab/README.md

 # Technical Lab Infrastructure Using Terraform

-This is a fairly simple Terraform example that can generate as many EC2 instances as necessary for the SolutionsIQ Agile Engineering Course.
+This is a Terraform example that can generate as many EC2 instances as necessary for an Agile Engineering Course.
 Some requirements that lead to this solution are:

   - Need for a development environment with appropriate tools (IDE, etc.)
-  - Need to have zero installation on client machines (no software, no open ports, etc.)  Must run in browser.
+  - Need to have zero installation on client machines (no software, no open ports, etc.).
+Must run in browser.
   - Low cost.
   - Easy to setup before class starts.
   - Provide a continuous integration machine for class demos.
   - Provide a git remote repository machine for class demos.

 # Design
 To meet these goals, the decision was made to run on AWS EC2 instances.
 These instances are treated as Infrastructure as Code (hence this project).
 As written, the instances run Ubuntu 18.04.
-There is not a publicaly available AWS AMI that includes the Ubuntu Desktop.
+There is not a publicly available AWS AMI that includes the Ubuntu Desktop.
 This project provisions a complete desktop, along with IntelliJ for students to easily write and debug code with.

-To gain access to the desktop, virutal network computing (VNC) protocol is layered on top of the X11 desktop.
+To gain access to the desktop, virtual network computing (VNC) protocol is layered on top of the X11 desktop.
 To provide a solution that is purely web based, Apache Guacamole is then layered on top of that to render the VNC into HTML5.
 This also provides the ability to have several students share desktops, for classroom aid, as well as remote pairing.
 Students merely have to point their browser to http://[AWS EC2 Public DNS Name].
 Use USERNAME and PASSWORD for access.

 # Use
 1. Make sure that you can use AWS CLI without issue.
 In particular,